Why Bleach Is Not The Most Effective Way To Kill Roaches We get asked all the…

 “How does boric acid kill roaches?”, is a popular question that needs answering.
 If you see one roach running around your house it likely means there are hundreds more hidden and out of sight.
-Whenever you see roaches it’s important that you act right away to get the situation under control.
-If not you could find yourself living in a home that is infested with roaches.
+Whenever you see roach it’s important that you act right away to get the situation under control.
+If not you could find yourself living in a home that is infested with the common house roach.

 Trust me when I say, you do not want the problem of having to deal with a house full of roaches.
 By the time it gets to this point your house is really unsafe.
 Cockroaches will be crawling around everywhere in your kitchen, bathrooms, bedrooms, living room, and all throughout the house.
 They will be scurrying about contaminating your food and spreading disease all over your house in places you touch every day.
 When you touch the contaminated areas germs could be transferred to your mouth making you sick.

 You have two options You can do it yourself or you can call a professional roach exterminator.
-If you prefer to take care of the roaches yourself one of the best options you can use is boric acid.
-There are many ways to kill roaches, but I have found boric acid to be one of the most effective methods to get rid of cockroaches.
-We have the answer if you want to know exactly how does boric acid kill roaches.
+If you prefer to take care of the cockroaches yourself one of the best options you can use is boric-acid.
+There are many ways to kill roaches, but I have found boric acid to be one of the most efficient methods to get rid of a cockroach infestation.
+We have the answer if you want to know exactly how does boric-acid kill roaches.

 What Is Boric Acid?

-Boric Acid, BA for short is considered by many to be the most effective all-natural cockroach killer.
-BA was first introduced in the United States in 1948 as a household solution for dealing with roaches.
+Boric Acid, BA for short is considered by many to be the simplest all-natural cockroach killer.
+BA was first introduced in the United States in 1948 as a household solution for dealing with cockroaches.
 However, it has been used throughout the world for centuries.
-Unlikely many commercial pesticides and insecticides that lose their effectiveness, boric acid is just as effective today as it was when it was first introduced in 1948.
+Unlikely many commercial pesticides and insecticides that lose their effectiveness, BA is just as efficient today as it was when it was first introduced in 1948.

 If taken in large enough doses this all-natural solution is not safe for children and pets.
-Therefore, when using boric acid do not place it where children or pets will come in contact with it.
+Therefore, when using BA do not place it where children or pets will come in contact with it.
 Although there is some health risk to consider when using boric acid around kids and pets, it is safer and less toxic when compared to other insecticides and pesticides.
-BA is produced and sold in various forms to meet all pest control needs including baits, dust, granules, liquids, pellets, powders and tablets.
+BA is produced and sold in various forms to meet all pest control needs including bait stations, dust, granules, liquids, pellets, powders, and tablets.

 How to Kill Roaches With Boric Acid

-A safe and effective way to deal with roaches is boric acid.
-Hands down, this is one of my most favorite ways to tackle any problem I have with roaches.
+A safe and efficient way to deal with cockroaches is boric-acid.
+Hands down, this is one of my most favorite ways to tackle any problem I have with a roach infestation.
 I have used this for many years and it works every time without fail.
-Before we get into the deals of how to use the boric acid I want to say a little bit about safety.
+Before we get into the deals of how to use the BA I want to say a little bit about safety.

 When working with this chemical you should always wear protective gear like gloves, masks, and eye protection.
 This will prevent you from ingesting or inhaling a large enough quantity to make you sick.
 As with any other pest control treatments BA should not be used in a manner that is unsafe to children and pets.
 So keep the product away and out of reach from the little one.